As part of the initiatives by COLONY Incubator, we have conceived COLONY nights: monthly community-based encounters with a large variety of formats.

-These creative nights will take place on the last Thursday of every month at the COLONY Incubator Studio, located at 67 West St, Unit 515, Brooklyn, NY.
+These creative nights will take place on the last Thursday of every month at one of the COLONY Studios located at 67 West St in Brooklyn, NY.

 Each month, the event will be co-hosted by a publication, relevant institution or person from the creative fields; increasing the network for each event and more importantly, enable it to reach broader creative audiences.